uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 ## Exporting to Avenza Maps

-Click on `Show Layout Manager` in the toolbar. `Create` a new layout called "Avenza".
+Click on `Show Layout Manager` in the toolbar or use `Project > Layout Manager`. `Create` a new layout called "Avenza".
 We can now see the Layout window.

 Normally we would add many elements to our layout if we were exporting it for print such as the map, a legend, a scale bar, a north arrow...